 The other problem with the Twist Ending is that it walks a mighty fine line: if it's too in-keeping with the direction of the story, it doesn't qualify as a twist.
 If it's too far out-of-keeping, it comes off as a Deus or Diabolus ex Machina and the viewer feels cheated.
 At its worst, it can seen as just an off the wall twist for the sake of "fooling" the audience, attempting to create excitement simply by nonsense happening.

 The Twist Ending is the usual way of implementing a Reset Button, a Your Princess Is in Another Castle! moment, or ensuring that Failure Is the Only Option.
 In Science Fiction, the Twist Ending is often a Tomato Surprise.
 This is also sometimes the case in the more hackneyed mystery shows.
 This trope is particularly prevalent in Asian horror films.

 A literature-exclusive variant called the Snap Ending can be found in some horror stories.
 In the Snap Ending, the twist is delivered in the very last line of the story.

 Not to be confused with Tragedy.

-A twist that doesn't make sense may qualify as a Shocking Swerve.
-A good twist that sets up the rest of a still-extant work is generally referred to as a Wham Episode, even if it doesn't actually refer exclusively to specific serials of television.
+A twist that sets up the rest of a still-extant work is generally referred to as a Wham Episode, even if it doesn't actually refer exclusively to specific serials of television.